Learn to Hunt

 Contact Information by County

-Pedal a trail.
+5. Pedal a trail.
 Don’t hang up that bike just yet.
 It may take a little extra clothing, but cool-weather biking can be an invigorating way to explore Iowa parks.
 Before the snow flies and while these paved bike trails are clear, try Big Creek, George Wyth or Green Valley state parks.
-Their bike trails all connect to other networks in the area, giving road bikers the flexibility of adding extra distance to their ride.
-Looking to burn some fat on your fat-tire bike?
-Brushy Creek and Volga River recreation areas, and Backbone, Pikes Peak, Pilot Knob and Waubonsie state parks are all notable destinations for fat-tire bikers, and mountain bikers as well.
-Read more about fat-tire biking at http://www.iowadnr.gov/About-DNR/DNR-News-Releases/ArticleID/434/Conquer-Winter-on-a-Fat-Bike
+Their bike trails all connect to other networks in the area.
+Or consider the newest trend in biking and conquer winter on a fat-tire bike.

 Take a photo of your adventures outside and share it with the hashtags #IowaStateParks, #OptOutside, #TakeItOutside and #TakeItOutsideIowa